anjaa7/ABB-Robo-Challenge-2022/README.md

 # ABB Robo Challenge 2022
 ## Project: YuMI Palletizing

-This repository contains the code for a hackathon project developed by a team of three,  where the goal was to implement an application in which the YuMI robot performs the palletizing process.
+This code was developed by a team of three as a hackathon project, where the goal was to implement an application in which the YuMI robot performs the palletizing process.
 The robot is located in a working environment that includes a ramp with boxes that need to be packed on a pallet, as well as three different box sizes.
 Additionally, there is a pallet on which the corresponding boxes must be arranged, a place to test the boxes for the presence of metal, and a place to store boxes in which metal presence is detected.

 <img src="YuMI.png" width="300" />